Dr Glenda HepplewhiteDirector of Quality Assurance

 Glenda was born in South Africa.
 She completed a BA, BA (Hons) and MA at Rand Afrikaans University (now University of Johannesburg).
 She moved to Australia, with her husband, in 2001.
 She worked as the Academic Coordinator at Citipointe Ministry College and later Director of Quality Assurance at Christian Heritage College.
 She has been a member of the HEPPQN and the HEPPQN Steering Committee since 2015.

-PhD Candidate (Alphacrucis College)
+PhD (Alphacrucis College)

 Master of Arts (University of Johannesburg)

 Dissertation Title Can Women be accepted in non-traditional roles?
 A case study of white women in the South African Armed Forces, 1939-1965 1999